Moneyball with LLMs: Analyzing Tabular Summarization in Sports Narratives: SporTabSet Benchmark

+Cricket and basketball together form a complementary, entity-driven benchmark for evaluating large language models on dynamic text-to-table generation.
+In both sports, the task centers on resolving implicit references, performing numerical reasoning, and making consistent updates under a complex domain policy.
+This presents complementary challenges from previous SoTA benchmarks in this domain \cite{deng-etal-2024-text} where each event induces only singular updates to a fixed table schema across the benchmark.

+Despite these shared properties, the two sports impose distinct structural demands.
+Cricket presents long-horizon, multi-entity interactions with two distinct yet interdependent roles i.e. batsmen and bowlers, each requiring separate output tables and different logical reasoning: batsmen participate continuously across consecutive segments of play, while bowlers contribute episodically in distinct phases, necessitating phase-aware reasoning.
+Basketball commentary, in contrast, involves many agents operating within a single functional role, typically requiring the generation of one consolidated table covering a large roster of players (on average 24), where reasoning is dominated by dense, overlapping interactions occurring simultaneously rather than by role-specific or phase-structured temporal dependencies.
+With cricket stressing multi-table coordination and basketball requiring wide table construction, these datasets enable a systematic evaluation of LLM capabilities and robustness across diverse narrative and statistical regimes.

-\subsection{Dataset Collection and Preprocessing}
+\paragraph{Dataset Collection and Preprocessing.}

-We collect ball-by-ball commentary data from \textbf{Cricinfo}\footnote{\url{https://www.espncricinfo.com/}}, which provides detailed textual descriptions of cricket matches.
+We collect commentary–scorecard pairs from two sports domains: cricket from \textbf{Cricinfo}\footnote{\url{https://www.espncricinfo.com/}} and basketball from \textbf{ESPN}\footnote{\url{https://www.espn.com/nba/scoreboard}}.
+For cricket, we use ball-by-ball commentary covering complete innings.
 To ensure chronological integrity and remove non-play content (e.g., weather updates, advertisements), we apply a monotonicity filter based on two criteria: \textbf{(i) Entity presence:} both the bowler and batsman names must co-occur in the line, separated by the standard delimiter pattern used across commentaries; and \textbf{(ii) Action presence:} the line must include a valid gameplay outcome such as \textit{no run}, \textit{FOUR}, \textit{OUT}, or an extra (e.g., \textit{1w}, \textit{1nb}).
-This filtering retains only gameplay-relevant utterances, discarding weather updates, banter, and pre- and post-match interviews.
-Our base dataset comprises \textbf{498 ODI innings (2006–2025)}\footnote{One Day International of approximately 300 balls, played between national teams.} and \textbf{116 T20 innings from the 2025 Indian Premier League (IPL)}\footnote{Twenty-over games consisting of approximately 120 balls.}.
-To analyze model performance across varying context lengths, we additionally create truncated samples by slicing the first $x$ (120/180/240) balls of randomly selected samples, enabling systematic evaluation of temporal robustness and the effect of input length on model consistency.
-After incorporating these sliced variants, the dataset expands to a total of \textbf{1,362 ODI samples} and \textbf{270 T20 samples}.
-All data are sourced from publicly available pages under fair-use terms for academic research.
-A sample commentary and corresponding ground-truth tables are provided in Appendix \ref{sec: example_gnd_truth}.
+Our base dataset comprises \textbf{498 ODI innings (2006–2025)}\footnote{One Day International of approximately 300 balls, played between national teams}.